An avid reader of all types of romance - historical, paranormal, contemporary, romantic suspense - with some mystery and science fiction thrown in.

 I did order something online...new Levolor Wood Blinds for our bedroom window.
 They were 25% off so I was happy.

-: An oldie I heard about somewhere (probably AAR RtR board)...
+Reading now: An oldie I heard about somewhere (probably AAR RtR board)...
 The Same Last Name by Kathleen Gilles Seidel (copyright 1983)

 I love the heroine who is a forest ranger but hero is kinda an idiot.
 I like Seidel's writing style though.
 Almost to the end (on page 177 of 255 pages) so we'll see if the hero redeems himself.